 Transformation Service: the Transformation service is responsible for transforming existing data into a compute-optimized representation.
 This enables the physical data independence of compute-optimized data from storage-optimized data.

-The Alluxio 2.1.0 release brings the initial implementations of these components with this developer preview.
-The primary use case for the developer preview is the use case with Presto using the Hive Metastore via the hive connector.
-The developer preview of Alluxio Structured Data Management introduces several new components in the ecosystem.
+The Alluxio 2.2.0 release brings the implementations of these components with an initial developer preview.
+The primary use case for the develoer preview is a cluster with Presto using the Hive Metastore via the hive connector.
+Alluxio Structured Data Management introduces several new components in the ecosystem.

 - Catalog Service